Preparation of quasi-two-dimensional Bose mixture of ultracold $^{23}$Na and $^{87}$Rb atoms: Dark-SPOT and Sub-Doppler Cooling

-With the pre-cooled atomic fluxes from the 2D-MOT chambers, we describe here the procedures and parameters for capturing atoms in a Dark-SPOT and subsequently evaporating them in a hybrid magnetic and optical trap.

-\subsection{Dark-SPOT and Sub-Doppler Cooling}
+\section{Dark-SPOT and Sub-Doppler Cooling}

 Atoms of both species, after being pushed into the 3D-MOT chamber, are captured in a Dark-SPOT \cite{ketterle_dsmot_1993}.
+In many dual-species MOT setups, interspecies light-assisted collisions can lead to significant atom loss and heating, limiting the achievable density and overlap.
+The Dark-SPOT suppresses these losses and achieves a higher central density \cite{Ridinger_motloss_2011}.
 The quadrupole magnetic field is generated by a pair of coils mounted inside the CF100 re-entrant flanges, with an optimal axial ($z$-direction) gradient of 15 G/cm.
 Three pairs of counter-propagating, dual-color MOT beams were sent along three orthogonal directions.
 All cooling beams are locked to the red-detuned side of the $|F=2\rangle \rightarrow|F'=3\rangle$ cycling transition of the D2 line, where $F$ denotes the hyperfine energy level and $m_F$ its magnetic sublevel.
 The beam diameters are 37 mm for the 589 nm cooling beam and 43 mm for the 780 nm cooling beam.
 Repumping light is injected through one of the horizontal viewports, with a beam diameter of about 28 mm for both species.
-To increase the atomic density, a black aluminum spot is placed to block the central area of the repumping beam, creating an 8 mm-diameter dark zone at the chamber center.
+To increase the atomic density, a black aluminum spot is placed to block the central area of the repumping beam, creating an 8-mm-diameter dark zone at the center of the chamber.
 This allows atoms to accumulate in the $|F=1\rangle$ state.
 Other parameters such as laser intensities and detunings are summarized in Table \ref{tab:table2}.
 The peak optical depth (OD) of Na atoms in the dark-SPOT reaches 80, as determined by fitting the transmission curve of a frequency-scanned repumping probe beam.
-After a 3-second MOT loading phase, we can load 6.4×10$^8$ $^{23}$Na atoms with a temperature of 190 $\mu$K and 2.8×10$^9$ $^{87}$Rb atoms with 97 $\mu$K simultaneously.
+After a 3-second MOT loading phase, we can load $6.4\times10^8$ $^{23}$Na atoms with a temperature of 190 $\mu$K and 2.8×10$^9$ $^{87}$Rb atoms with 97 $\mu$K simultaneously.